testjavascript/nodejs-integration-tests-best-practices/README.md

 Simple - Isolate what you deploy, nock
 Why isolate - Noise, performance but mostly isolation.
 If doing Microservice, goes against.
-A good flight simulator is Why network - Not replacing any code with a version that is not deployed to production, simulate network failures What if they changed - Need
+A good flight simulator is Why network - Not replacing any code with a version that is not deployed to production, simulate network failures, Analogue - Simulator, like fighting combats - .
+How it works - Replace HTTP client

-On the existence of collaborator services, they make high impact on logic and resilliency.
-We want to simulate all the complexity they bring without paying the price (slow, noisy, hard to reproduce).
-We can put a util that fakes the response, it works by replacing node's http client.
-In any case, don't allow calls outside,

-Analogue - Simulator, like fighting combats - Practice the outside conditions without the damage

-Downside - What if they changed...Also need E2E tests
+What if they changed - Need some E2E

 <br/>

-👀 &nbsp; **Alternatives:** Fake servers, out of process, hard to set during the test &nbsp; ❌; Sandbox environments &nbsp; ❌;
+👀 &nbsp; **Alternatives:** Fake servers, out of process, hard to set during the test &nbsp; ❌; Sandbox environments;  &nbsp; ❌;

 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>